Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Place:

-Gokyo Ri
+Gokyo Village

 It is time for us to say goodbye to the hidden Gokyo village and the icy Gokyo Lakes.
 We will have breakfast while enjoying the view and tranquil atmosphere before returning.
 On this day, we will retrace our steps, passing by pine forests and rhododendron groves.
-Similarly, we will pass by familiar villages, stupas, and chortens to reach Phortse.
+Similarly, we will pass by familiar villages, stupas, and chortens to reach Phortse (3,840 m).
 We will stay overnight at a lodge in the village.

 Trek Time: